SaxonRah/LindenmayerSystem/README.md

 # LindenmayerSystem
-	A simple C++ plugin containing everything needed to play with Lindenmayer Systems.
+	A simple C++ plugin for Unreal Engine 4 containing everything needed to play with Lindenmayer Systems.
 	Plugin was built and tested with 4.13.0

 # About